Skip to main content

 3 mentions Positive Neutral Negative

-The game's humor is largely driven by its cheesy b-movie VHS clips and blend of funny yet creepy live-action effects, creating a unique and entertaining atmosphere.
-However, some players find the storytelling tone inconsistent, unsure if it aims for humor or seriousness.
+The game's humor is characterized by its cheesy b-movie VHS clips and a blend of funny yet creepy live-action effects, creating a unique and entertaining atmosphere.
+However, some users find the tone ambiguous, unsure if the story aims for humor or seriousness, which slightly undermines its comedic impact.
 Overall, the humor contributes positively to the game's distinctive vibe.

 • “The atmosphere and horror were very good, the cheesy B-movie VHS clips were as hilarious as they were driving the plot.”